- 2 Bedrooms

 - Condo

 Stay from Saturday to Saturday in this 2 bedroom condo in Myrtle beach.
-Painless access to to Barefoot landing and the Tanger outlets.
+Simple access to to Barefoot landing and the Tanger outlets.
 This place sleeps 6 including a King size bed in the master has 2 baths and a full kitchen.
 Your balcony overlooks 1 of the pools.
-Has 2 pools and a kiddie pool, Hot tub, cafe, tennis courts, workout room and giant beach.Outdoor grilles located on site by the pool.
+Has 2 pools and a kiddie pool, Hot tub, cafe, tennis courts, workout room and humongous beach.Outdoor grilles located on site by the pool.
 Located between the beach and an inlet, ideal for crabbing, fishing or swimming.
 Just a walk away from Ocean Annies, where good times and good food are had by all!

 About the Area